TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-cantconnecttomywindowsvm.md

 [Reset remote access using PowerShell or CLI](http://aka.ms/resetsarmwinremoteaccess)
 3. Restart the Virtual Machine to address startup issues by clicking 'Restart' at the top of the VM resource blade.
 4. Address Azure host issues by [redeploying](data-blade:Microsoft_Azure_Compute.VirtualMachineRedeploy), which will migrate the VM to a new Azure host.
-5. Review [effective security group rules] (data-blade:Microsoft_Azure_Network.EffectiveSecurityRulesBladeReference) to ensure inbound "Allow" rule exists for RDP(3389) and/or SSH(22) ports.
+5. Review [effective security group rules] (data-blade:Microsoft_Azure_Network.EffectiveSecurityRulesBlade) to ensure inbound "Allow" rule exists for RDP(3389) and/or SSH(22) ports.
-6. Review [effective routes] (data-blade:Microsoft_Azure_Network.EffectiveRoutesBladeReference).
+6. Review [effective routes] (data-blade:Microsoft_Azure_Network.EffectiveRoutesBlade).
 RDP/SSH to your VM from internet will not work with forced-tunneling.
 7. If you're getting an RDP license error, use 'mstsc/admin' as a work around.
 If needed, uninstall or buy an RDS license. <br>
 [Address Remote Desktop License Server error](https://azure.microsoft.com/documentation/articles/virtual-machines-troubleshoot-remote-desktop-connections/#rdplicense)